Northshore Scholarship Foundation

 Christine Scullywest

-Inglemoor High School, planning to attend
+Inglemoor High School, to attend

 University of Washington in biology